 Being a surrogate is an incredible gift to a family and the rewards can be lifelong.
 Nevertheless, it is emotionally and physically demanding.
-You will need to consider what support you will have throughout your pregnancy and after delivery, and what practical and emotional help you will have from your partner, your family and your friends.
-You will also need to think carefully about the medical, legal, emotional and practical issues of being a surrogate and carrying a child for someone else.
-You will need to think about how being a surrogate affects your existing children if you have them, as well as any effect on your partner.
+You will need to consider what support you will have throughout your pregnancy and after delivery, and what practical and emotional help you will have from your partner, family and friends.
+You will also need to think carefully about the medical, legal, emotional and practical implications of carrying a child for someone else.
+You will need to think about how being a surrogate affects your existing children, as well as your partner.
 Our surrogacy preparation counselling will help with this.
 Our experience shows that this sets up your relationship with your intended parents so that it is mutually happy and fulfilling.

 No, is the short answer.
 Your intended parents should as a minimum pay for all your reasonable expenses which might include: